 Dealing With Complications After Dental Surgery

 Most dental surgery procedures lead to a successful recuperation period.
 Now and then, some sort of complication will develop.
 There’s no honor in enduring the pain until the clinic opens up tomorrow or after the weekend is over.
-Instead, you could be allowing the complication more time to develop into a full-blown infection or a condition that leads to permanent damage.
+Instead, you could be allowing the complication more time to develop into a full-blown infection or a condition that leads to enduring damage.